jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/notes_lec13.md

 ## Type Systems and State Integrity

 Type systems are used to ensure the safety and correctness of computer programs.
+We can leverage idempotency of operations to insure that a valid global state is maintained in the overall blockchain system.

 State validation and integrity assurance is the process of ensuring that the state of a system is valid and consistent.
 This can be done by using type checkers to verify that the state of the system satisfies certain invariants.